Eric Blore: Hollywood

 Blore made more than 60 films between 1930 and 1955.
-He was particularly known for playing superior butlers, valets and gentlemen's gentlemen.
+He was particularly known for playing condescending butlers, valets and gentlemen's gentlemen.
 The Times commented that he and another English actor, Arthur Treacher, "made a virtual corner in butler parts … no study of an upper class English or American household was complete without one or other of them".
 Treacher was tall and thin with a haughty and austere manner; Blore was "shorter and slightly tubby … a trifle more eccentric in manner but equally capable of registering eloquent but unspoken disapproval".
 His less lofty air enabled him to deliver the line, "If I were not a gentleman's gentleman I could be such a cad's cad."

 In 1943 Blore returned to Broadway, replacing Treacher during the run of Ziegfeld Follies, and made his final stage appearance at Los Angeles in September 1945, playing Charles Mannering in the unsuccessful Tchaikovsky-based musical Song Without Words.

 Blore retired after suffering a stroke in 1956.
 Taken ill in February 1959 he was moved from his Hollywood home to the Motion Picture Country Hospital, where he died of a heart attack on 1 March, aged 71.
 He was survived by his widow, Clara, a son, Eric Jr., and one grandchild.